msg-byu/getting-started/instructions/python_packages.md

 of.
 Any scripts, i.e., command line executable programs, you place in these brackets will get copied to your bin (the place on your computer where anything you can type into the terminal, like 'cp', lives).
-Only ever uncomment this line if you have a script to install, otherwise setup.py will fail.
+Only uncomment this line if you have a script to install, otherwise setup.py will fail.

 ```